Penan tribe, Mulu Caves and Pinnacles, Batang AiWild Borneo, Sarawak

 You need to be quite fit for this trip, the trekking element in the forest and especially going to the Mulu pinnacles is relatively demanding, mostly due to the effects of heat and humidity that will tax your body.
 After a few days your body will have acclimatised and in the villages there is plenty of opportunity to swim and cool down in the river and fresh pools.
 It is beneficial that you arrive on the trip healthy and in good physical shape, and ideally you will have done some training like swimming, cycling and gym exercises.

 What types of terrain will we come cross on the Wild Borneo Adventure?

-The rainforest is actually a very clean and pure place to visit.
-The canopy offers excellent shade from the intense sun and traps moisture, however it can be very humid and a you will need to drink a lot of water.
+The rainforest is a clean environment. the canopy offers excellent shade from the intense sun and traps moisture, however it can be very humid and a you will need to drink a lot of water.
 We travel using trails and the rivers which have been the jungle arteries for the local native residents for hundreds of years.
 It is very unlikely that you’ll be off the beaten track with a machete.
 Sometimes the paths can be muddy and slippery, and there are logs to clamber over, streams to cross and it is always up and down.

 Movement in the jungle is generally slow, about 10 kms per day, and it is easy to feel exhausted after just a few hours.
 Keeping rehydrated is paramount and looking out for natural dangers such as thorns or tripping over moss-covered rocks.
 Moving through the jungle you will begin to see how a completely green and seemingly impenetrable terrain is actually filled with ‘signposts’ and guides; the lore of the jungle is what you have come to experience.

 The Pinnacles trek will involve a lot of climbing on the ascent day; the ascent will take you through the unique limestone forest, climbing ladders up some quite sharp and rocky surfaces to spectacular summit views of the pinnacle formations.